Learn more about information security

 Secure your Oxford Single Sign-On account

 Your Oxford Single Sign-On (SSO) account lets you access multiple services, including all University resources provided by IT Services and much more, via one login.
-Being able to access so much useful stuff through one account makes your online life with the University a whole lot easier.
+Being able to access so much useful information through one account makes your online life with the University a whole lot easier.
 On the flip-side, it's the kind of one-stop-shop account hackers dream about, and you need to guard it with all the security at your disposal.

 - First, create a strong password to defend against online attackers.
 As an extra security measure, we get you to change your password annually (here's why).
-Set or change your password.
+Set or change your password

 - Second, get clued up on 'phishing'.
 University email accounts are increasingly targeted by scammers – often pretending to be from IT Services and requesting your login details.
-Remember, you should never give passwords to anyone, including any University IT staff – we will never ask for them for any reason.
+Remember, you should never give passwords to anyone, including any University IT staff – we will never ask for them for any reason

 If you receive an email that asks you to divulge any of your University sign-in details, please help us (and fellow members of the University) by reporting it immediately.
 Send the email as an attachment to email@example.com.
 We also recommend you make use of mail filtering on your Nexus account to help screen out dubious emails, and read our detailed advice on how to avoid email scams.